-Attorneys for Seriously Injured Rail Workers
+Lawyers for Seriously Injured Rail Workers

 DID THE RAILROAD CAUSE MY INJURY?

 All parts of railroad cars must work properly.
 The railroad is absolutely responsible if a railroad car has defective equipment.
-Examples:

-Loose or broken grab iron, loose or broken stirrup, defective brake, loose or broken cut lever, or knuckle that does not work properly.
+Examples are: loose or broken grab iron, loose or broken stirrup, defective brake, loose or broken cut lever, or knuckle that does not work properly.

 The railroad is absolutely responsible if the problem with the car or locomotive causes the injury to the railroad worker.